sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 You will need this SSH key pair to SSH to the Cloudbreak instance and start Cloudbreak.

-#### Authorization for Cloudbreak
+#### Authentication

-Before you can start using Cloudbreak for provisioning clusters, you must set up authorization for Cloudbreak to connect to your AWS account and create resources on your behalf.
+Before you can start using Cloudbreak for provisioning clusters, you must create IAM roles that  Cloudbreak to connect to your AWS account and create resources on your behalf.
 There are two ways to do this:

 * **Key-based**: This is a simpler option which does not require additional configuration at this point.
 It requires that you provide your AWS access key and secret key pair in the Cloudbreak web UI later.